lumapps/lumRest/README.md

 # Endpoint Tester#
 Allows the user to write test scenarios for Google Cloud Endpoints using a combination of `yaml` and `json` files.

 # Usage #
+You need, first, to install the single external dependency: `pip install pyyaml`.
+On some systems (such as Ubuntu) you may need to install `python-dev` package for `pyyaml` to compile.
+You can also use your distribution-dependent package, for instance `python-yaml` on Ubuntu.

 The basic usage can be found by running the script with a `-h` option.
 ```bash
 ./lumrest.py -h